 WATERIGHT Irrigation Water Management website

 The WATERIGHT interactive irrigation water management website was developed by the Center for Irrigation Technology and designed to be a multi-function, educational resource for three audiences: homeowners, commercial turf growers, and agriculture.

 The Advanced Pumping Efficiency Program (APEP)

 APEP is an educational and incentive program intended to improve overall pumping efficiency and encourage energy conservation in California.
-Pacific Gas and Electric Company (PG&E) is funding APEP through 2019 using Public Purpose Programs Funds under the auspices of the California Public Utilities Commission (CPUC).
+Pacific Gas and Electric Company (PG&E) is funding APEP through December 31, 2021 using Public Purpose Programs Funds under the auspices of the California Public Utilities Commission (CPUC).
 The Center for Irrigation Technology at California State University, Fresno administers the program.

 The APEP program is still providing services during COVID-19 pandemic restrictions.
 For more info visit Advanced Pumping Efficiency Program Information